marius1/uC-Workshop/README.md

 # uC-Workshop
 Code samples for the uC Workshop

+List of what you need to start with these samples
+* Arduino Uno or compatible
+* 2 LEDSs with correct resistors
+* Button
+* LDR sensor
+* 10k resistor
+* Servo
+* HC-SR04 distance sensor
+* 5-10 wires
+* Mini breadboard

 ## 1.1 Blink
 A simple circuit to get a led blinking.
 Also known as the Hello World! of microcontroller programming.